arduino/reference-en/README.md

 If you need to add images to the Asciidoc please create a folder called attachments in the same directory as the Asciidoc file.
 Images can be saved in SVG and PNG format, max size 200KB.

+##Contribute Content on Github##
+If you are not familiar with Git you can contribute content directly on Github.
+[Follow this guide](https://help.github.com/articles/editing-files-in-another-user-s-repository/) to learn how to edit an .adoc file and propose a file change to the Arduino team.
+Please follow the guidelines of the Reference template files.

 ##Folder Structure
 ```
 reference-en